Pythonic Containers¶

 index

-That’s not very many functions, and a comparison to list
+That’s not very many functions, and a comparison to list suggests

-is missing anything that would replace, remove, or add to
+that tuple is missing anything that would replace, remove, or add to

 its elements.

-Exercise: See what the functionstuple.count
+Exercise: See what the functionstuple.countandtuple.indexare used to do.

-The dict
+The dict Type¶

-types are the built-in solutions for storing
+The list and tuple types are the built-in solutions for storing

 sequences of arbitrary elements.
 Remember, a sequential type is the